Robust semi-parametric signal detection in particle physics with classifiers decorrelated via optimal transport: Discussion

 \section{Discussion}

-In this paper, we implemented the entire pipeline of signal detection in particle physics using bump hunting after performing signal enrichment using a decorrelated transformed classifier.
-We conclude from the experiments that both signal enrichment using cuts on a classifier as well as decorrelating the classifier before performing cuts improves the power of the bump hunt signal detection test.
-We also demonstrate in Section~\ref{sec:3b_4b} that the bump hunt test, as well as the decorrelation algorithm proposed in this paper, CDOT, are robust to some background model misspecification.
+In this paper, we implemented the entire pipeline of signal detection in particle physics using a signal detection test after performing signal enrichment using a decorrelated transformed classifier.
+We conclude from the experiments that both signal enrichment using cuts on a classifier as well as decorrelating the classifier before performing cuts improves the power of the signal detection test.
+We also demonstrate in Section~\ref{sec:3b_4b} that the signal detection test, as well as the decorrelation algorithm proposed in this paper, CDOT, are robust to some background model misspecification.
 In the future, it would be interesting to study the robustness of the procedures to different kinds of model misspecifications.

 We note that CDOT, along with CNOTS \citep{algren2024decorrelation}, are post-processing decorrelation algorithms, meaning they can be applied to any pre-trained classifier to decorrelate it.
 The advantage of this is that we do not have to re-train the classifier again, lowering the computational cost of the whole procedure.
 It also has the advantage that domain experts can train a classifier for a particular application using their expert knowledge, and then use CDOT to decorrelate this pre-trained classifier.
 There may be some loss of signal detection power since we are optimizing the two problems, finding the optimal classifier and a decorrelated classifier, sequentially instead of together.
 From Section~\ref{sec:wtagging}, it appears that CDOT compares favorably with existing state-of-the-art decorrelation methods.